jtaylor100/jtaylor100.github.io/values.markdown

 actualized self could be like, clarifying a meaningful direction for my life.
 I consider this an extremely important exercise for personal self-reflection.
 It is easy for anybody to become remote from what they truly value, living through the routines of everyday life.
-By forcing myself to write-down and cultivate my values I hope it will keep me more focused on the things I find most important.
+By forcing myself to write down and cultivate my values I hope it will keep me more focused on the things I find most important.
+Or at the very least, keep what is most important clear to me.

-The structure I've made includes some frameworks aiding thinking about how one should act, inspired by thinking on normative ethics.
+The structure I've chosen includes some frameworks aiding thinking about how one should act, inspired by thinking on normative ethics.
 To provide examples of these frameworks applied, also included is a directory of common value areas with my opinions on them.

 [values]: https://en.wikipedia.org/wiki/Value_(ethics)